Milton, No. 12 UCF beats SMU 48-20 for 18th straight win

 Milton, No. 12 UCF beats SMU 48-20 for 18th straight winCentral Florida wide receiver Tre Nixon (16) catches a pass in front of SMU cornerback Robert Hayes Jr. (7) for a 37-yard gain during the first half of an NCAA college football game Saturday, Oct.
 6, 2018, in Orlando, Fla.
 (AP Photo/Phelan M. Ebenhack)

+No. 12 UCF won again by double digits Saturday night, continuing to build a resume the Knights hope will be worthy of consideration for a College Football Playoff berth in December.

-ORLANDO, Fla.
-(AP) -- McKenzie Milton threw for 278 yards and two touchdowns to help No. 12 UCF extend the nation's longest winning streak to 18 games with a 48-20 victory over SMU on Saturday night.
+McKenzie Milton threw for 278 yards and two touchdowns, and the defending American Athletic Conference champions extended the nation's longest winning streak to 18 games with a 48-20 victory over SMU on Saturday night.

+''It's hard to go 1-0 every week,'' coach Josh Heupel said, stressing the mission at this juncture is to improve weekly and remain focused on the AAC race.

-Adrian Killins rushed for 113 yards and a TD for the Knights (5-0, 2-0), one of three unbeaten teams remaining in the American Athletic Conference, along with Cincinnati and South Florida.
+Adrian Killins rushed for 113 yards and a TD for the Knights (5-0, 2-0), one of three unbeaten teams remaining in the league, along with Eastern Division rivals Cincinnati (6-0, 2-0) and South Florida (5-0, 1-0).
+The Knights face the Bearcats and Bulls in consecutive weeks to close the regular season

 Milton completed 18 of 34 passes with one interception after accounting for 12 touchdowns - seven passing and five rushing - in nonconference victories over Florida Atlantic and Pittsburgh the previous two weeks.
+He left briefly in the first half after taking a hard hit at the end of a run, but returned for the next series and finished the game.

+''They just wanted to check him out. ...
+No issues, no problems,'' Heupel said.

+''It was just a hard hit,'' Milton said. ''Kind of rung my bell a little bit.''

 The junior from Kapolei, Hawaii, tossed TD passes of 14 yards to Dredrick Snelson in the first quarter and 30 yards to Tre Nixon on the first play of the fourth quarter.